-An intensive eight week survey of American history whereby students earn a full credit while learning the same skills and content as found in the regular course.
+An intensive six-week survey of American history whereby students earn a full credit while learning the same skills and content as found in the regular course.
 Students who take this course typically do so to make room in their junior year schedule for other options.
 (There is an additional fee for this course.)

 Prerequisites: Minimum 3.2 cumulative GPA and English teacher recommendations.